pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 GABARITO: ERRADA

-Item.
 65. Changes in energy production in Texas are having an impact across the United States.

-Item.
 65. Mudanças na produção de energia no Texas estão tendo um impacto em todo os Estados Unidos.

 The ripple effects are being felt around the nation as Texas' prolific oil-and-gas